Henry Box Brown: Last years, possible return to England, and death

+This information is not definitive, however, because passenger records in this period of ships returning to Canada contain few specific details about their occupants beyond first and last name and gender.

+If the performance by Brown at the Varteg school is valid, this would have been the last known performance by Brown, since he died just one year later..

 Legacy

-Samuel Alexander Smith attempted to ship more enslaved from Richmond to liberty in Philadelphia, but was discovered and arrested.
+Samuel Alexander Smith attempted to ship more enslaved people from Richmond to liberty in Philadelphia, but was discovered and arrested.
 As for James C. A. Smith, he too was arrested for attempting another shipment of slaves.